jonkpirateboy/shazall/README.md

 [Install Raspberry Pi OS Lite](https://www.raspberrypi.com/documentation/computers/getting-started.html), and make sure to enable SSH.

-When starting up your Raspberry Pi, the screen will not display anything, that will be fixed in the [LCD screen](#lcd-screen) step.
+When booting the Raspberry Pi, the screen may stay blank, this will be fixed in the [LCD screen](#lcd-screen) step.

 SSH into your Raspberry Pi and run the following command: `sudo raspi-config`